ikatanic/ivan.github.io/_posts/2019-09-14-polynomial-multiplication.md

 If we are constrained by sizes of integer data types, we can do the multiplication modulo few different primes.
 They can be small, but their product must be larger than any value in our result.
 The results can then be combined into non-modulo result using [Chinese Remained Theorem](https://en.wikipedia.org/wiki/Chinese_remainder_theorem).

-2. When implementing Cooley-Tukey to do FFT be aware of the form of $w$ and compute it's powers using [De Moivre's formula](https://en.wikipedia.org/wiki/De_Moivre%27s_formula).
+2. When implementing Cooley-Tukey to do FFT be aware of the form of $w$ and compute its powers using [De Moivre's formula](https://en.wikipedia.org/wiki/De_Moivre%27s_formula).

 3. To combat FFTs precision issues with big numbers we can split the polynomial's coefficients into few smaller values.
 For example each coefficient $a_i$ can be expressed as $a_i = x_iK + y_i$.
 Where $K$ is some constant, for example $K = \sqrt{max(a_i)}$.
-If we do similar split for other polynomial, we can express the product as a weighted sum of 4 smaller (in terms of values) products.
+If we do a similar split for the other polynomial, we can express the product as a weighted sum of 4 smaller (in terms of values) products.

 ## Test your understanding
 This article was originally written as a competitive programming tutorial.
 So naturally, I've collected a few problems available online, ranging from ones where you just have to implement one of the algorithms, to ones where you have to modify the algorithms to adapt them to a new situation: